Leura: Population

-At the 2016 census, there were 4,644 people in Leura.
-66.1% of people were born in Australia.
-The next most common country of birth was England at 6.5%.
-81.7% of people only spoke English at home.
-The most common responses for religion were No Religion 39.8%, Anglican 15.7% and Catholic 14.0%.
+At the 2021 census, there were 4,503 people in Leura, a decrease from the previous census.
+71.2% of people were born in Australia.
+The next most common country of birth was England at 6.8%.
+85.3% of people spoke English only at home.
+The most common responses for religion were No Religion 47.8%, Catholic 14.0% and Anglican 12.7%.

 Description

 Leura's elevation of 985 m AHD leads to occasional snowfall in winter and a climate that reflects all four seasons distinctly.

-The village centre lies on Leura Mall which is divided at this point by a wide grassy median strip planted with flowering cherry trees by Danish-born landscape gardener Paul Sorenson.
-The historic streetscape has been largely preserved, although there was local concern regarding the development of a shopping complex on the site of a former distribution warehouse.
+The village centre lies in the shopping strip on Leura Mall which is divided at that point by a wide grassy median strip planted with flowering cherry trees by Danish-born landscape gardener Paul Sorenson.
+The historic streetscape has been largely preserved, although there was local concern in 2009 regarding the development of a shopping complex on the site of a former distribution warehouse.
 Redesigned to better suit the Leura Mall ambience after consultations with the wider community, the new shopping complex was completed in 2010, hosting a Woolworths (now Metro) supermarket and liquor store.
 The historic post office building continues to operate as a post office but is also home to a real estate agency and two cafes.

 Leura is home to many formal, English-style, cool-climate gardens, influenced or designed by Paul Sorenson, which provide elegant walks and the opportunity to visit when open to the public in early October each year.

 In 2016, Leura was named in the list of top 50 most irresistible, exotic, historic and postcard-worthy small towns in Australia.